 "This is the best macaroni and cheese you've ever made!"

-I wasn't surprised that Jeff loved this variation (bacon and jalapeños, yum!).
-But I love classic mac'n'cheese, and I wondered if the additions would detract from the traditional flavor.
+I love classic mac 'n' cheese, and I wondered if the additions would detract from the traditional flavor.
 They didn't!
 I still knew I was eating macaroni and cheese; it just had a spark of flavor every now and then.

 Macaroni and Cheese with Bacon and Jalapeños

 Two strips bacon

 Two jalapeño peppers: slice lengthwise and remove membranes and seeds.
 Cut into thin half moons.

 Two Serrano peppers, sliced thinly (retaining membrane and seeds)